realworldocaml/book/en/imperative-programming.md

 values with different types.

 This is not what happens with `remember`, though.
-As you can see from the `utop` output above, the type that OCaml infers for `remember`, which looks almost, but not quite, like the type of the identity function.
+As you can see from the `utop` output above, the type that OCaml infers for `remember` looks almost, but not quite, like the type of the identity function.
 Here it is again:

 ```frag
 ((typ ocaml)(name imperative-programming/remember_type.ml))